+ How is the Acton model different from traditional school and what is a micro-school?

 What grades will you offer?

 We believe that children learn best when working with children younger and older than themselves rather than splitting into groups based solely on age.
 In addition to a self-paced curriculum, students of all ages work together in groups.

 Our Studios - long-term groupings will look something like this:

 This is where the foundation is set for the learner-driven community.
 The studio guide will observe the children and help them focus on the core skills necessary to be a truly independent learner.
-Individual exploration, collaborative, real-world projects, goal setting, Socratic discussions, mindfulness, and the foundation of the Hero's Journey will help prepare the children for the Explorer Studio.
+Individual exploration, collaborative, real-world projects, goal setting, Socratic discussions, mindfulness, and the foundation of the Hero's Journey will help prepare the children for the Voyager Studio.
 We incorporate Montessori materials into our Core Skills work as well as other offline materials and gradually add in the online tools as Explorers prepare to join the Voyagers.

-Ages 7-11 Explorer Studio (Elementary Studio) The Explorer Studio is where children take the solid foundation set in the Spark Studio to become fully immersed in the Acton Academy model.
+Ages 9-11 - Voyager Studio (Elementary Studio) The Explorer Studio is where children take the solid foundation set in the Spark Studio to become fully immersed in the Acton Academy model.
 They will more fully and independently set out on their Hero's Journey to explore, create, and discover their unique abilities.
 Online learning tools will be incorporated into Core Skills time more frequently in the Voyager Studio.

 Launchpad (High School Studio)